AshBT/plumber/README.md

 # Plumber [![Build Status](https://travis-ci.org/qadium/plumber.svg)](https://travis-ci.org/qadium/plumber) [![Coverage Status](https://coveralls.io/repos/qadium/plumber/badge.svg)](https://coveralls.io/r/qadium/plumber)
 Plumber is a tool to facilitate **distributed data exploration**.
 It comes with a `plumber` command line tool to deploy and manage data enhancers on a [Kubernetes](https://github.com/GoogleCloudPlatform/kubernetes) cluster.

 Based on information provided in a `.plumb.yml` file, `plumber` can compose a set of enhancers such that their dependencies are satisfied and deploy the data processing pipeline to a Kubernetes cluster.
-At the moment, we only support a local deploy (with Docker) and a cloud deploy with Google Cloud.
+At the moment, we support a local deploy (with Docker) and a cloud deploy with Google Cloud.

 ## Rationale
 Data processing tasks for ETL or data science typically involve data cleaning, data munging, or just adding new fields to a pre-set schema.
 Often, the trick is corralling raw data from a variety of sources into a form usable by algorithms that typically operate on floating point numbers or categorical data.

 This process can be thought of as a series of operations or transformations on raw data: we term these *enhancers*.
 Each enhancer can be as simple (e.g., a regex match) or as complex (e.g., a database lookup) as necessary to provide additional data.
 The only requirement for enhancers is that they take a map in and provide a map out.

+### Prerequisites to Installation
+You'll need `git` and `docker` installed on the command line.
+For use with Google Cloud, you'll need the the Google Cloud SDK command line tools.
+You'll also need to make sure you installed kubernetes via `gcloud`.

 ## Installation
 You can download the latest binaries (for Linux and OSX) [here](https://github.com/qadium/plumber/releases).
 After downloading, rename the binary to `plumber` and make sure the binary can be located through your `$PATH` variable.

-For instance, if you downloaded the binary, renamed it to `plumber`, and copied it to `/home/directory`, then adding `export PATH=$PATH:/home/directory` to your `.bashrc` should enable your terminal to locate the `plumber` binary.
+For instance, if you downloaded the binary, renamed it to `plumber`, and copied it to `/home/directory`, then adding `export PATH=$PATH:/home/directory` to your `.profile` should enable your terminal to locate the `plumber` binary.

 You can also use

     go get github.com/qadium/plumber

 However, this will not display the git SHA1 information with `plumber version`.

-### Prerequisites
-You'll need `git` and `docker` installed on the command line.
-For use with Google Cloud, you'll need the the Google Cloud SDK command line tools.
-You'll also need to make sure you installed kubernetes via `gcloud`.

 ### Developers
 For those wishing to hack on `plumber`, you'll need